warwickdatasciencesociety/olympic-datathon/README.md

 Which factors determine whether an Olympic athlete wins a medal or not?

+### Sample Notebook Structure

+1. Summary statistics
+2. Univariant analysis (e.g. Medal)
+3. Bivariant analysis (e.g. Height vs Weight)
+4. General Linear Model (If you feel brave enough.
+This is not part of the EDA!)

+Make sure to elaborate on your observations!

 ### Resources

 - **[Google colab](https://colab.research.google.com/github/warwickdatasciencesociety/olympic-datathon/blob/main/resources/Public_Sample_Notebook_Olympic_Datathon.ipynb#scrollTo=ELA20me2A9nW) skeleton code**.
 Save a copy in Drive and follow along in the teaching session.